wortelus/xplane-streamdeck/B737-800X/README.md

 - actions.yaml is the root, your main screen will be here
 - each .yaml preset cfg starts with `actions:` at the first line, followed by a set of keys
+- xyz.yaml, ABC.yaml, 123.yaml... *.yaml resembles the keysets (directories)
+- keyset can be left unreferenced, it will be simply ignored and NOT loaded into memory
 - the order of attributes doesn't matter
 - you must define: `index` - 0-31 on Stream Deck XL
 - `name` - you can name your button however you want, it should in